dvush/cl-evasm/README.md

 evm assembly code with simple syntax while having full general purpose language (Common Lisp) available to augment asm code writing with arbitrary code.

+See "Advanced, meta evaluation" what is possible with this approach that is impossible with other assemblies.

 The goal of this code is to
 1. Show how one can possibly implement simple and powerful assembly.
 (it's only ~200 lines of code, where 90 is just instruction enumeration)